 A Brief History

-Today, we celebrate the sixth month anniversary since the founding of History and Headlines on September 22, 2013.
+Today, we celebrate the founding of History and Headlines on September 22, 2013.
 We now have over 200 articles on our site and so what better way to commemorate these milestones than by digging deeper into the bizarre and sordid history of the leader of a nuclear armed nation possessing more territory than any other country in the world?

 (Update, March 2020: We are now 6 1/2 years old and have well over 2000 articles, as well as a YouTube channel.
 We have also just added more information about Putin to this article and you can see our other Putin related articles by clicking the link.)